nueyfreeman/Qatar22Sim/README.md

 uniformly in each column.
 I also noticed that for some players my scraper had retrieved career statistics instead of those only for the current year.
 I manually queried those to find that for some players the career statistics were the only statistics available.
-Because the influence of players in the model was going to be dictated by a rate derived from match data (i.e. Goals involvements per 90 minutes), using the career statistics would not have any confounding affect on the results of the model.
-I calculated the relevant rates in the spreadsheet and then saved it as a csv for use in the model.
+Because the influence of players in the model was going to be dictated by match data given as a rate (i.e. Goals involvements per 90 minutes), using the career statistics would not have any confounding affect on the results of the simulation.
+I calculated the relevant rates in the spreadsheet and then saved it as a csv for use in `main.py`.

 ### Step 4: Run simulations and tweak the match algorithm